 Another useful tactic for dealing with an argumentative ex is to defer the conversation to anther time.
 For example, if your ex typically uses the children's drop-off or pick-up time to initiate trouble, suggest that you both wait to discuss the matter in private, over the phone, or through email.
 Many co-parents find it helpful to schedule a weekly email or telephone co-parenting "meeting" for this purpose.

 Refuse to Defend Yourself

 This is an extremely effective way stop arguing with your ex.
 After all, when you refuse to engage in unhealthy ways of relating with one another, you ultimately change the existing pattern of your interactions.

 For example, if your ex is attacking your parenting style, refuse to engage in a defensive explanation of your actions.
-Instead, realize that just because he or she is upset about a particular issue, and that does not mean that you are a "bad parent," and--in many cases--having an... argument about it will not bring him or her any closer to seeing your point of view.
+Instead, realize that just because they are upset about a particular issue, and that does not mean that you are a "bad parent," and--in many cases--having an... argument about it will not bring them any closer to seeing your point of view.

 04 of 05

 Acknowledge the Other Person's Perspective

 In fact, a lot of escalated arguments can be avoided simply by acknowledging what the other person is trying to say, or how they are feeling in the moment.
 For example, if your ex is blaming you for not making the kids do their homework before dinner, respond with "I hear what you're saying.
 You'd like me to make sure the kids do their homework before dinner.
 You've made your point, we don't need to discuss it further right now.
 I've heard you."
 At a later time, you... can think about what he or she was trying to say.
 If there is merit to the request, you can follow through on implementing it.
 If not, you can simply acknowledge the request for what it is: a parent who wants increased structure in a certain area of their child's life.Continue to 5 of 5 below.